naidaire/lesson16_apis/README.md

 | Source Materials | Original files used to create the API portion of the lesson | [Here](./APIs/assets/slides/) |
 | Solution  | Solution code for blanked out lesson samples - Webscraping Portion | [Here](./WebScraping/solution-code/webscraping-in-class-solutions.ipynb) |

+This lesson makes use of datasets from the `requests` library as well as twitter case study materials.

 ---

 ## Learning Objectives